Sylvain59650/passthrough-object/docs/tutorial.md

 # Methods
 ## get

-    Path.get(object, path, defaultValue)
+    Path.get(object, path, defaultValue);

-    object (Object):
-    an object
+    object (Object): an object

-    path (String):
-    path to pass through object.
+    path (String): path to pass through object.
 It's a string with names of properties separated with a dot.

     defaultValue (Object) : default value for sub-property if not found with path